Admissions - Latest Information

 Admissions Policy and Procedure

-Deciding on the right school for your child is very important and we believe that a personal visit is invaluable.
+Deciding on the right school for your child is very important and we believe that a personal visit is invaluable if at all possible.

 We very much hope that you and your child will visit St. Andrew’s School.
-Following the partial re-opening of the school, we encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
-We will then be in touch to organise a socially distanced personal tour with our Headmaster at your convenience.
+We encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
+We will then be in touch to organise either a socially distanced personal tour with our Headmaster at your convenience or a video meeting.
 If you have any questions please contact the Headmaster’s PA via e-mail: email@example.com or telephone 01483 760943.

 We usually hold three open mornings, one each term, which give a general introduction to the school.

-Our next open morning is scheduled for Friday 12th March, 9am - 11am.
-Please note, we did have an Open Morning scheduled for Saturday 26th September that has been cancelled due to the current restrictions in place.
-If you had registered to attend this event, we will be in contact shortly to offer the opportunity of a socially distanced personal tour with our Headmaster.
+Our next open morning is scheduled for Friday 11th March 2022.
+If you have registered to attend this event, and it cannot go ahead, we will be in contact to offer the opportunity of a socially distanced personal tour with our Headmaster (restrictions permitting) or video meeting.

 The usual point of entry is into the Nursery (age 3).
 We may also have occasional places at other ages.
 Please contact the Headmaster’s PA for details.